pyeventsourcing/eventsourcing/docs/topics/process.rst

 System of processes
 -------------------

-The library's class ``System`` can be used to define a system of process applications, independently of scale.
+The library class ``System`` can be used to define a system of process applications, independently of scale.

 In a system, one process application can follow another.
 One process can